I attended what was by modern, national standards a small, rural high school near a small town in the US Deep South.

 Between long, shaky pauses, I inch-wormed to a window and saw a landscape blanketed by snow so deep, it was clear that I was far from home.

 The problem with … scratch that.
 One of the many challenges of perpetual travel is retaining a sense of home.
-Home is where your people are, and while I still knew whom my people were, panic set in when I realized, I could not recall which compass point would lead me back to them.
+Home is where your people are, and while I still knew whom my people were, panic set in when I realized, I could not recall which compass point might lead me back to them.

 It was my second hemorrhagic stroke.
 The first, in 2015 — also minor — introduced itself with an audible pop, then erased about 40 percent of my field of vision.
 A degenerative retinal condition has since blurred the rest.